wdporter/i-am-that-vuepress/5-what-is-born-must-die/readme.md

-# 5. What Is Born Must Die
+# 5. What is Born Must Die

 >What was born must die.
 Only the unborn is deathless.
 Find what it is that never sleeps and never wakes, and whose pale reflection is our sense of “I”.